TeamREPENTOGON/REPENTOGON/documentation/docs/AnimationLayer.md

 ---
 # Class "AnimationLayer"

-Cached data for one layer of an animation from a loaded Anm2 file.
-Shared by all Sprites using the same Anm2 and cannot be modified.
+Cached data for one layer of an animation from a loaded ANM2 file.
+Shared by all [Sprites](Sprite.md) using the same ANM2 and cannot be modified.

 Obtained via [AnimationData:GetLayer()](AnimationData.md#getlayer).